-(Rs. in Crores)
+(Rs. in Cro

-As at 31.03.202 As at 2 31.03.2021
+As at 31.03.2022 As at 31.03.2021

 Non-Current

-Term Loans
+Term Loans -

-Other Loans
+Other Loans -

-Total
+Total -

 CLASSIFICATION

-Secured
+Secured -

-Unsecured
+Unsecured -

 Current

 Loans repayable on demand

 From Banks

 - Bank Overdrafts -

 - Other Loans from Bank -

-From Other Parties
+From Other Parties -

-Current maturities of long-term borrowing ngs
+Current maturities of long-term borrowings

-Total
+Total -

 CLASSIFICATION

-Secured
+Secured -

-Unsecured
+Unsecured -

-Loan Guaranteed by Directors & Other rs
+Loan Guaranteed by Directors & Others

 Particulars of Loan Amount (in Rs.
-Crores) Nature of Guarantee
+Crores) Nature of Guarantee N.A.

-N.A.
 NIL NA